CleliaCorridori/OTOC-growth-rate-and-Lyapunov-Exponent-to-inspect-classical-and-quantum-chaos/README.md

 "OTOC.ipynb"
 In this notebook is computed the OTOC for different values of the Kick Strength, K, and it is plotted for a selected number of kicks.
-Here is plotted also ln(OTOC)/2t for different values of the Kick Strength, K.ù
+Here is plotted also ln(OTOC)/2t for different values of the Kick Strength, K.

 "OTOCheff.ipynb"
 In this notebook is computed the OTOC for different values of h_eff, and it is plotted for a selected number of kicks.